 Students may withdraw from courses without grade penalty by submitting the Withdrawal Form (available at www.aus.edu/registration/forms) to the Office of the Registrar.
-The student must submit the form in person or through the student's AUS email account.
+The student must submit the form through the student's AUS email account to withdrawals@aus.edu.